 The primary focus of the program is to return the employee to their regular job.
-This may require providing accommodation if practical.
-In the event of a permanent injury, we will endeavour to provide appropriate work, if possible.
+This may require providing accommodation, if reasonable.
+In the event of a permanent injury, the Society endeavours to provide appropriate work, where possible.

-This program will not exceed eight weeks in length unless determined otherwise by the Return to Work Committee based on medical evidence and individual circumstances.
+This program will not exceed eight weeks in length unless determined otherwise by the Return to Work Committee, based on medical evidence and individual circumstances.